Houtmen/Houtmen/README.md

 </div>
 <p></p>
 <p align="justify">
 Hi there!
 Welcome to my GitHub Page.
-My name is Martin and I'm a writer on Medium who is passionate about supply chain, development, and data analytics.
+My name is Martin and I'm a geek who is passionate about supply chain, development, and data analytics.
 I believe that these fields are crucial to the success of businesses and organizations, and I'm committed to sharing my knowledge and expertise with others in the industry.

 </p>